derekjgriffith/MORTICIA/morticia/doc/mitsuba.rst

 the location of the sensor.
 That is, the x-coordinate and y-coordinate are zero and the z-coordinate is equal to the height (altitude) of the sensor above mean sea level (AMSL).

-Sensor transformations in the Mitusba scene file should use the *lookat* form.
+Sensor transformations in the Mitusba scene file should use the *lookAt* form.

 Mitsuba Integrators